babylonlabs-io/networks/bbn-test-5/finality-providers/README.md

 }
 ```

-The response includes: - `fp_addr`: Your Babylon account address for receiving
+The response includes:
+- `fp_addr`: Your Babylon account address for receiving rewards
-rewards - `btc_pk_hex`: Your unique BTC public key identifier (needed for
+- `btc_pk_hex`: Your unique BTC public key identifier (needed for registration)
-registration) - `description`: Your finality provider's metadata - `commission`:
+- `description`: Your finality provider's metadata
+- `commission`: Your set commission rate
 Your set commission rate - `status`: Current status of the finality provider

 ## Register Finality Provider